21 Proven Exit Popup Formulas That Will Increase Conversion Rates

-No. It means you need to optimize those popups for conversions and sales.
+No, you just need to optimize them for conversions and sales.

 What Is an Exit Popup?
 1

 Before we get into specifics, let’s define the word “popup.”
-It’s used to describe a box or other message that appears over the traditional content on a web page.
+Broadly speaking. it’s used to describe a box or other message that appears over the traditional content on a web page.

-For instance, if you visit the website for popular teen clothing brand Charlotte Russe, you’ll see a popup at the bottom of the page.
+For instance, if you visit the website for popular teen clothing brand Shop Justice, you’ll see a popup at the bottom of the page.

 Do you see that X in the top right-hand corner.
 That’s your first clue that it’s a popup.
 If you’re not interested in joining the CR Squad, you can click the X and restore the page to its normal appearance.